Skip to main content

 02What is the difference between gross, operating and net profit margin?

 They strip out costs in stages.
-Gross margin removes only the cost of the goods sold β€” it tells you if your products are profitable.
-Operating margin also removes overheads like salaries, rent, software, and ads β€” it tells you if the core business is profitable.
-Net margin removes everything else, including tax and interest β€” it tells you what you actually keep.
-Because each one removes more cost, they always step down in order: gross β‰₯ operating β‰₯ net.
+Gross margin removes only COGS.
+Operating margin also removes overheads (salaries, rent, software, ads).
+Net margin removes everything, including tax and interest — what you actually keep.
+By design they always step down in order: gross ≥ operating ≥ net.

 03What is the difference between markup and margin?

-Markup is profit as a percentage of COST; margin is profit as a percentage of PRICE.
-They describe the same profit on different bases, so they are never the same number.
-A product that costs $50 and sells for $100 has a $50 profit β€” that is a 100% markup (50 Γ· 50) but only a 50% margin (50 Γ· 100).
-The exact conversion is margin = markup Γ· (1 + markup).
-This calculator shows the markup-on-cost equivalent of your gross line right next to the margin so you never quote the wrong one.
+Markup is profit as a % of COST; margin is a % of PRICE.
+Same profit, different base — never the same number.
+A cost of 50 sold for 100 = 100% markup but only 50% margin.
+The conversion: margin = markup ÷ (1 + markup).
+This calculator shows both side by side so you never quote the wrong one.

 04How do I convert markup to margin (and back)?

-Use the identities margin = markup Γ· (1 + markup) and markup = margin Γ· (1 βˆ’ margin), with both expressed as fractions.
-For example, a 100% markup (1.0) gives a margin of 1 Γ· (1 + 1) = 0.5, or 50%.
-Going the other way, a 50% margin (0.5) needs a markup of 0.5 Γ· (1 βˆ’ 0.5) = 1.0, or 100%.
-The calculator does this automatically from your revenue and COGS, so you can read the markup figure straight off without doing the algebra.
+Use the identities: margin = markup ÷ (1 + markup) and markup = margin ÷ (1 − margin), both as fractions.
+A 100% markup = 50% margin; a 50% margin needs a 100% markup.
+The calculator does this automatically from your revenue and COGS, so you never need the algebra.

 05What is a good net profit margin for an ecommerce business?